Did You Know…

 Dragon teeth are similar to those of crocodiles and alligators.
 If a tooth gets broken, over time the tooth is shed and replaced by a new tooth.
 Cool!
 The term for this type of dentition is “polyphyodont.”

 Did you know?
-Dragons are quite fond of copper, and bits of copper piping, copper pots, pans, and kettles, copper wiring, and more are commonly found in dragon hoards.
+Dragons are quite fond of copper.
+Bits of copper piping, pots, pans, kettles, wiring, and more are commonly found in dragon hoards.

 Very young dragons sometimes practice their camouflage skills by playing “peek-a-boo” with young humans, only to disguise themselves when the parents are looking.
 So if your small child talks about dragons, it might not be his or her imagination.